Kelantan: Budu

-Budu is a salted (fermented) anchovy sauce eaten mainly as flavouring with rice, grilled fish and vegetables/salads (ulam).
+Budu (sauce) is a salted (fermented) anchovy sauce eaten mainly as flavouring with rice, grilled fish and vegetables/salads (ulam).
 A bit of lime juice, hot chilis and shallots are added on for taste.
-Also, tempoyak (fermented durian) or fresh durian is added for good measure.
-Once so combined, the purple-brownish condiment has a blend of salty and sour taste.
-Sometimes, Budu is used in cookings as part of the ingredient.
+Also, tempoyak (fermented durian) or fresh durian is added.
+Once combined, the purple-brownish condiment has a blend of salty and sour taste.
+Sometimes, budu is used in cooking as an ingredient.

-Nowadays, other types of fish are also used to create Budu.
-Famous Budu maker villages are Kg.
+Nowadays, other types of fish are also used to create budu.
+Famous budu making villages include Kg.
 Tawang, Bachok and Kg.
 Penambang near Kota Bharu.

 Similar sauces are found in the Philippines and Indochina (Vietnam, Cambodia).